Failure to track a stable AMOC state under rapid climate change: Density changes under slow warming

+In the following, we examine the slow CO$_2$ ramp simulation (+0.5~ppm~yr$^{-1}$) in greater detail to understand why the AMOC remains stable under extreme global warming.
+For convenience, we mostly report the slow CO$_2$ ramp in model years rather than in units of PI CO$_2$.

-The AMOC in depth coordinates and meridional heat transport (MHT) for model years~1 -- 50 and 1701 -- 1750 in the CO$_2$ ramp simulation are shown in Figures~\ref{fig:Figure_2}a,b, respectively.
-The overall overturning structures and MHTs do not change much, though the depth of the northward overturning cell does become smaller from about 2800~m depth (model years~1 -- 50) to about 2400~m depth (model years~1701 -- 1750).
-The AMOC in density coordinates shifts to lighter water classes between the two periods (Figures~\ref{fig:Figure_2}c,d), with the section-averaged depth levels of 20~m, 500~m and 3000~m getting lighter by about 0.90~kg~m$^{-3}$, 0.65~kg~m$^{-3}$ and 0.25~kg~m$^{-3}$, respectively.
-The relatively light water masses near the surface are becoming lighter more rapidly than the relatively heavy water masses at depth, which is related to the greater warming closer to the surface (Figure~\ref{fig:Figure_2}e).
-The salinity increases over most parts of the Atlantic Ocean (Figure~\ref{fig:Figure_2}f), which makes water masses more dense and hence partially offsetting the warming-induced response of the density.
+The AMOC in depth coordinates and meridional heat transport (MHT) for model years~1 -- 50 ($\approx$ 1$\times$PI CO$_2$) and 1701 -- 1750 ($\approx$ 4$\times$PI CO$_2$) are shown in Figures~\ref{fig:Figure_S1}a,b, respectively.
+The overall overturning structures and MHTs do not change much, though the depth of the northward overturning cell becomes smaller from about 2800~m depth (model years~1 -- 50) to about 2400~m depth (model years~1701 -- 1750).
+The AMOC in density coordinates shifts to lighter water classes between the two periods (Figures~\ref{fig:Figure_S1}c,d), with the section-averaged depth levels of 20~m, 500~m and 3000~m getting lighter by about 0.90~kg~m$^{-3}$, 0.65~kg~m$^{-3}$ and 0.25~kg~m$^{-3}$, respectively.
+The relatively light water masses near the surface are becoming lighter more rapidly than the relatively heavy water masses at depth, which is related to the greater warming closer to the surface (Figure~\ref{fig:Figure_S1}e).
+The salinity increases over most parts of the Atlantic Ocean (Figure~\ref{fig:Figure_S1}f), which makes water masses more dense and hence partially offsetting the warming-induced response of the density.